Isolated hypoplastic circumflex coronary artery: a rare cause of haemorrhagic myocardial infarction in a young athlete

 Initial laboratory testing showed a normal blood count besides a mild thrombocytopenia.
 Before the event, the patient was well and had no medical history besides a syncopal fall 3 years earlier.
 There was no family history of sudden cardiac or unexplained death.

 Postmortem examination was performed as described by H. Hamperl.
 The heart was dissected, yielding tangential and transversal transsections, and preserved in formalin for further examination.
 Tissue sections were stained with hematoxilin/eosin and Elastica van Gieson, as well as with PAS to stain the microthrombi, and Luxol fast blue to stain the ischaemic lesions[37, 38].
 The necrotic cardiomyocytes were immunohistochemically stained with a monoclonal antibody to C4d (C4d/TK; dilution m1:10, Biozol, Eching, Germany), the cardiomyocytic cellular membrane (sarkolemma) as well as the Z-band were stained with a monoclonal antibody to CD56 (C56/TK; dilution m1:10, Biozol, Eching, Germany) and the myocardial capillaries were stained with the monoclonal antibody CD34(C56/TK; dilution m1:10, Biozol, Eching, Germany) in an Autostainer 9421 (DAKO) according to the manufacturer’s instruction[39–42].
 The coronary diameter was measured by a fixed threshold method from the transverse sections obtained along the long-axis of each coronary artery[12, 15] after fixation of the heart with formalin.

 Autopsy of this 16-year-old athlete showed a posterolateral myocardial infarction in a focus of ischaemic cardiomyopathy.
 This infarction was provoked by isolated hypoplasia of the LCX with significant shortening.

 In the LCX’s supply area, the cardiomyocytes were reduced in size and disassociated.
 They revealed a pericellular expression pattern for CD56 typical of ischaemia-related intercellular loosening of the cardiomyocytic bond characteristic of ischaemic cardiomyopathy[39, 40].
 This led us to conclude that the stenotic LCX hypoplasia must have existed for quite some time, leading to a mildly hypoplastic left ventricle and focal ischaemic cardiomyopathy.
 As we observed no atherosclerotic lesions in the hypoplastic LCX, we assume that congenital hypoplasia was responsible for the stenosis and shortened LCX.
-The fact that hypoplastic coronary arteries have both a small luminal diameter (usually <1 mm) and reduced length supports this assumption
+The fact that hypoplastic coronary arteries have both a small luminal diameter (usually <1 mm) and reduced length supports this assumption.

 The myocardial infarction was haemorrhagic and surrounded by an alterative myocarditis.
 That means that the infarction of the myocardium was due to an ischaemic period longer than 24 h, leading to cardiogenic shock and to an acute infarction of the intestine and consecutive ileus.

 Haemorrhagic myocardial infarctions are rare.
 Intramyocardial hemorrhage often occurs in conjunction with reperfusion[18, 19, 24].
 Studies on dogs have shown that if reperfusion is instituted less than 20 minutes after a coronary occlusion, myocardial blood flow, function and histology return to normal.
 However, if 40 minutes or more elapse before blood flow is restored, normal perfusion may not be restored and histology may fail to recover[45, 46].
 In our case, the haemorrhagic myocardial infarction can be attributed to the 56-minute interval after the initial event in addition to the fibrinolysis[45–47].

 Myocardial angiogenesis was influenced at a very late stage of heart development, thus the left ventricle and LAD could develop normally, while the LCX became hypoplastic and shortened;